Yikai-Wang/asuka-misato/asuka-flux/README.md

 ## Known Issues

 - The decoder doesn't handle resized masks very well, especially when the mask is scaled down from a larger size.
 This can lead to jagged or unrealistic edges.
-For better results, it's recommended to first resize the image to the target size, and then apply the mask.
+For better results, it's recommended to first resize the image to the target size, and then mask the unwanted region.
 - Both the alignment and decoder may not work properly if the image resolution during testing is very different from the resolution used during training.

 ## Usage